-The Atacama Large Millimeter Array (ALMA)ALMA, the Atacama Large Millimeter/submillimeter Array is a revolutionary instrument currently under construction located on the Chajnantor plain of the Chilean Andas, 5000 m above sea level.
-It will consist of 66 antennas, operated in interferometric mode, to explore the millimeter and submillimeter window with unprecedent sensitivity and angular resolution.
+The Atacama Large Millimeter/submillimeter Array (ALMA) is a revolutionary instrument situated on the 5000m high Chajnantor plateau in the Chilean Andes.
+It consists of 66 antennas, operating together as an interferometer, to explore the millimeter and submillimeter window with unprecedented sensitivity and angular resolution.

 Link to working version of the Czech ARC node proposal (pdf).

 Pavel Jáchym (node head)